xxxzc/xps15-9550-macos/README.md

 You may refer to [wmchris's tutorial](https://github.com/wmchris/DellXPS15-9550-OSX) for the installation guide and solutions to some common issues.

 But note that please create an issue **in this repository** if you encounter any problem when **using this config** (Please don't disturb others).
 My writing in English is poooooor:(, but I can read :).

+### SMBIOS

+You should fill SN, MLB and SmUUID filelds in config.plist.
+You can use `Script/update_config.py` to help you input your own values or to generate new one. ([Hackintool](https://www.tonymacx86.com/threads/release-hackintool-v2-8-6.254559/), [MacInfoPkg](https://github.com/acidanthera/MacInfoPkg) and [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) can do the same job).
+SmUUID is just a random sequence, run `uuidgen` in Terminal or use online generate tool  to get one.

 ### Sleep